dchung07/car_rental_system/README.md

 -> Create a quantity Selector
 -> Add Start Date Selector + End Date Selector
 -> Below a Cost Calculator of Total Rental Cost

+-> To-Do
+For now add confirmation button.
+It does not have to be functional at the moment, just the positioning.